You can simplify teaching elementary music when you talk less and teach more. Your lessons will more effective and students will learn more.

 Plan for smooth transitions.
 Make sure supplies are available and easily accessible.
 Students should know the procedures for getting instruments and supplies.
 Use friendly reminder songs to fill those transitions and correct minor misbehaviors.
 No one likes to be nagged.
 Students will turn you off anyway.

 I wrote a series of Friendly Reminder Songs to help establish and reinforce daily classroom procedures.
 These are VERY simple songs that are meant to be sung a capella “on the fly” as needed.

 - Voice Off, Voice Off Time to Walk in the Hallway

 - Cooperation, No Tattle Tailin’

 - Eyes on the Teacher, Eyes on the Board

-The best part about using these songs is the spirit with which they are sung.
-Have fun with them.
+The best part about using these songs is the spirit with which they’re sung.
+Have FUN with them.
 They truly are “friendly” reminders.
 They should be sung as such.
-The songs are not meant to be punitive in any way.
+The songs are NOT meant to be punitive in any way.
 And, you can create your own friendly reminder songs to fit any situation.

 Observe, Re-evaluate, Modify

 This tip sounds so simple, but it is not.
 KEEP YOUR EYES ON YOUR STUDENTS.
 Observe what they’re doing.
 Read their subtle, and not so subtle, body language.
 Are they starting to “check out” on you?